AbhishekX2004/UV-index-analyzer-/readme.txt

-go to the folder that saves the entire files
+go to the folder that saves the repo

 run the following commands in the same order